ceers/ceers-nircam/stage1.md

 few manual adjustments.
 We provide the scaling factor for each individual image in the `batch_scripts` directory for those who aim to reproduce our reduction.

+**Note:** This version of `wispsub.py` uses Photutils to identify sources in the images before fitting the wisp feature.
+It has been tested successfully with Photutils v1.5.0, but may break for newer versions of Photutils, in which the `make_source_mask` function was moved to a different part of the module.

 **Customization Options:**